-In 2018-2019, our goal became more expansive and these two programs were replaced with iReady to support SWD, an online reading and math program designed for ALL student, to provide diagnostic benchmark assessments 3 times a year, backfill student deficit areas and challenge grade level students in Reading: Phonological Awareness; Phonics; High-Frequency Words; Vocabulary; Comprehension: Literature; School Plan for Student Achievement Appendices Page 16 of 6

-Comprehension: Informational Text and in Math: Number and Operations; Algebra and Algebraic Thinking; Measurement and Data; Geometry with lesson that adjust based on their performance.
+In 2018-2019, our goal became more expansive and these two programs were replaced with iReady to support SWD, an online reading and math program designed for ALL student, to provide diagnostic benchmark assessments 3 times a year, backfill student deficit areas and challenge grade level students in Reading: Phonological Awareness; Phonics; High-Frequency Words; Vocabulary; Comprehension: Literature; Comprehension: Informational Text and in Math: Number and Operations; Algebra and Algebraic Thinking; Measurement and Data; Geometry with lesson that adjust based on their performance.
 With the challenge of meeting the academic needs of our LTELS, iReady's online individualized lessons and teacher tools for instruction, provide additional support for skills students may have worked on during the online lessons but have not yet fully mastered.
 This opportunity for small group, focused and directed instruction, will allow for the prescriptive teaching that many of our Els and LTELS need.
 All ELA/ELD and math intervention teachers will integrate the use on this online intervention program 2 times per week for 20 min.